JJ/hoborg/text/text.md

 "You like that, metal, right?
 Are you sure you don't want warm, expert ladies that are able to do what no doll would ever do?"
-By that time, I had already had a taste of that, so I just smiled and said "Just the mec.
+By that time, I had already had a taste of that, so I just smiled and said "Just the mech.
 Can I see it?"

 "You can do more than that.
 You can take it for a ride if you want, take it home and paint it pink."
 He had probably seen my enthusiasm